Project-MONAI/monai-deploy-workflow-manager/docs/api/rest/health.md

 # Health APIs

-The _health_ endpoint provides the following APIs to get the status of the internals of the Workflow Manager.
+The _health_ endpoint provides the following APIs to get the status of the internal services & dependent services of the Workflow Manager and the Task Manager.

 ## GET /health/